36th Filmfare Awards

-The 36th Filmfare Awards were held in 1991.
+The 36th Filmfare Awards for Hindi cinema were held in 1991.

 Dil and Ghayal led the ceremony with 8 nominations each, followed by Aashiqui with 7 nominations, and Agneepath and Pratibandh with 5 nominations each.

 Ghayal won 7 awards, including Best Film, Best Director (for Rajkumar Santoshi) and Best Actor (for Sunny Deol), thus becoming the most-awarded film at the ceremony.

 Madhuri Dixit won her first of four awards for Best Actress for her performance in Dil, the only win for the film.

 Out of 7 nominations, Aashiqui won 4 awards ruling over all the Music Award categories.